All Episodes

 Perhaps more mothers and fathers need to be telling their sons and daughters that it's time to build fences, because again, we generate self-worth by successfully accomplishing meaningful tasks.

-And um I I think you've uh you've hit on a profound theme.
+And I think you've hit on a profound theme.

-There is something fascinating and heartening, frankly, in finding this um I don't want to call it a center.
+There is something fascinating and heartening, frankly, in finding this, I don't want to call it a center, because centrism is nothing.

 Yeah.

-Joel Salatin is a radical environmentalist and uh a person of faith and a believer in science, and one of very few people who is a deep believer in science who I trust to understand the implications of a complex system.
+Joel Salatin is a radical environmentalist and a person of faith and a believer in science and one of very few people who is a deep believer in science who I trust to understand the implications of a complex system.

-And I say that having you I mean you see how his use of science has transformed a land that when his father bought it in the 60s was a rocky ruined landscape.
+I mean, you see how his use of science has transformed a land that when his father bought it in the 60s was a rocky, ruined landscape.

 It is now a fertile grassland on which he is growing cows and pigs and turkeys and chickens.

-And he calls himself a grass farmer because that's that's where it is.
+He calls himself a grass farmer because that's where it is.

-Well and and what he's really done and I I I want to say something aesthetic after this, but what he's really done is used the lightest possible hand to facilitate the land restoring itself, which doesn't mean that he's not heavy handed in those places where it's required.
+Well, and what he's really done, and I want to say something aesthetic after this, but what he's really done is used the lightest possible hand to facilitate the land restoring itself, which doesn't mean that he's not heavy-handed in those places where it's required.

-I mean he talked you know he interestingly talked about uh the fact that beavers were once the dominant force on these landscapes that were you know transforming them and the beavers are gone and so he uses an excavator to do their work for them which means he can do the work in places that the beavers would never have done at places where there's no flowing water.
+And the beavers are gone, and so he uses an excavator to do their work for them, which means he can do the work in places that the beavers would never have done at places where there's no flowing water.

 Right.

-He's building ponds because the beavers are gone which allows him to build them in places where they end up with no glyphosate runoff from other farms in any case.
+He's building ponds because the beavers are gone, which allows him to build them in places where they end up with no glyphosate runoff from other farms.

 Right.